 South Africa is considered one of the best road trip destinations in the world and it is not difficult to see why.
-From the sunny small towns of the Western Cape and dusty outback of the Northern Cape to the mystical boondocks of Mpumalanga, roads are the lifeline of the country.
+From the sunny small towns of the Western Cape and dusty outback of the Northern Cape, to the mystical boondocks of Mpumalanga, roads are the lifeline of the country.

-And these roads offer incredible chances to explore unknown towns and experience the soul of the country at your own pace with the windows down and your feet on the dashboard.
+These roads offer incredible chances to explore unknown towns and experience the soul of the country at your own pace with the windows down and your feet on the dashboard.

 So, compile a kickass playlist, pile your bags, family, friends, pets into the old jalopy or car rental and get ready to explore some of the best road trips in South Africa.

 Don’t have your own wheels?
 Find and compare cheap car rentals on Travelstart.co.za!